n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-Egerion/README.md

 #### Calculating The Credit Score

-Credit score calculation is based on simple a algorithm that takes the age, salary and guranatee index from user and combines with pre-determined coefficients to obtain user credit score.
+Credit score calculation is based on simple algorithm that takes the age, salary and guranatee index from user and combines with pre-determined coefficients to obtain user credit score.

 Method Name: <span style="color:red">CalculateUserCredit</span>
 ```